Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

 \subsection{Loop excitations}

-Now we consider membrane operators for loops.
-Unlike the one-dimensional ribbon operators used for anyons in 2d topological orders, the operator that creates a loop excitation in 3d must be a two-dimensional thickened membrane that consists of a dual part and a direct part.
+In this section, we proceed to construct membrane operators for loops.
+Unlike one-dimensional ribbon operators used for anyons in 2D topological orders, an operator that creates a loop excitation in 3D must be a two-dimensional thickened membrane that consists of a dual part and a direct part.
 The dual part is formed by dual plaquettes and the boundary of the dual part is related to the flux of the loop.
 Besides nontrivial flux, a loop can also carry some charge decorations.
 These charge decorations can freely travel along the boundary of the direct part that is formed by direct plaquettes.

 We start by considering the simplest thickened membrane as shown in Fig.~\ref{fig_L_single_edge}.
-The red plaquette is the dual part and cuts the edge $vv^{\prime}$, the blue vertex $v$ serves as the direct part and can be understood as an infinitesimal direct plaquette $vv_1v_2v_3$, where $v=v_1=v_2=v_3$.
+The red plaquette is the dual part and cuts the edge $vv^{\prime}$ of the cubic lattice, the blue vertex $v$ serves as the direct part and can be understood as an infinitesimal direct plaquette $vv_1v_2v_3$, where $v=v_1=v_2=v_3$.
 Now we consider the action of $L_{vv^{\prime}}^{h}$ on the edge $vv^{\prime}$ defined as (see Fig.~\ref{fig_L_single_edge})